derekturner272/ruby-enumerables-hash-practice-emoticon-translator-lab-den01-seng-ft-062220/README.md

 emoticons, like `:)`, into their Japanese equivalents so that he can look cool in texts to his new friends.

-We have an emoticon dictionary of sorts, `lib/emoticons.yml`, but it a _YAML_ file, something we haven't seen before.
-As humans, we can read this file, but the contents are not in a format that we're used to working within Ruby.
+We have an emoticon dictionary of sorts, `lib/emoticons.yml`, but it's a _YAML_ file, something we haven't seen before.
+As humans, we can read this file, but the contents are not in a format that we're used to working with in Ruby.

 Before we can build out our friend's methods, we will need to create a helper method that reads `lib/emoticons.yml` and organizes the data it contains into a